tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/01-learning-goals.md

 ---

-# Learning goals

 During the Geo-Python course you will learn the basics of programming and scientific data analysis in the Python programming language.
 This course will also teach you several skills related to open science.
 Each week you will learn new skills building upon the content of the previous weeks.

-After each week of the course, students will be able to:
+After each week of the course, learners will be able to:

 ## Week one

--   Understand tools we are using during this course
+-   Understand tools we introduced during this course
 -   Explain the basic concepts of a
     1.  computer
     2.  program